-The best CGI movie moments have brought the seemingly impossible to the big screen, transporting us to fantasy worlds and presenting astounding characters.
-Such visual effects in movies have evolved dramatically since they started to become commonplace in the 1980s, and the art of creating realistic looking environments, monsters, creatures and buildings continues to evolve.
+The best CGI movie moments have left cinemagoers transfixed over the years, drawing viewers into seemingly impossible fantasy worlds and presenting astounding characters.
+Visual effects in movies have changed a lot since they started to become commonplace in the 1980s, and the art of creating realistic looking environments, monsters, creatures and buildings continues to evolve – as we'll see in our collection of the best movie CGI below.

-If you're a digital artist and are motivated to up your game, take a look at our roundup of the best 3D modelling software, or browse our showcase of incredible 3D art for more inspiration.
+Below, we've chosen our personal top CGI movie moments from both old and new films.
+Read on to see if your favourite made the cut – and let us know if it didn't.
+Meanwhile, if you're a digital artist and you feel motivated to upgrade your setup, see our roundup of the best 3D modelling software, or browse our showcase of incredible 3D art for more inspiration.

 The best CGI movie moments